 Activity Add-ons (for Grades 3-5)

-- Gold Panning ($3.00 per container, each container serves about 5 students)
+• Gold Panning ($3.00 per container, each container serves about 5 students, 1 week check out period)

-Homeschool students and their families are encouraged to explore the Museum and experience the stories of Idaho on the last Monday of each month from 10am – 3pm.
-Admission is $3 per student (Youth 6 and up) and adults/teachers are free in a 1:1 ratio, any additional adults must pay regular admission.
+Homeschool students and their families are encouraged to explore the Museum and experience the stories of Idaho on selected Homeschool Days each month from 10am – 3pm.
+Admission is $3 per student (Youth 2 and up) and adults/teachers are free in a 1:1 ratio, any additional adults must pay regular admission.
 Preregistration is required; Walkups will not be accommodated.
 Payment is due at the time of reservation and is non-refundable.

 Join us on: